sav-maya/pg-prechecks/README.md

 ```
 ABOUT PERCONA TOOLKIT
-    This tool is a heavily modified version of pt-mysql-summary, which is
+    This tool is a heavily modified version of pt-pg-summary, which is
     part of Percona Toolkit, a collection of advanced command-line tools for
-    MySQL developed by Percona.
+    PostgreSQL developed by Percona.
 Percona Toolkit was forked from two projects
-    in June, 2011: Maatkit and Aspersa.
+    in June, 2013: Maatkit and Aspersa.
 Those projects were created by Baron
     Schwartz and primarily developed by him and Daniel Nichter.
 Visit
     <http://www.percona.com/software/> to learn about other free,
     open-source software from Percona.